knowsuchagency/promptic/README.md

 ### Authentication

-Authentication can be handled in two ways:
+Authentication can be handled in three ways:

 1. Directly via the `api_key` parameter:
 ```python